arunoda/nariya/readme.md

 Simple [Continuous Deployment](http://www.avc.com/a_vc/2011/02/continuous-deployment.html) Server

 Nariya is a Continuous Deployment Server written in node.js and Design for easy of use.
-Currently It supports Github based deployments.
+Currently It supports Github and Bitbucket based deployments.

 <b>Great for NodeJS project but designed to be work with any project</b>